Observation of electromagnons in a monolayer multiferroic: Abstract

 \section{Abstract}

-Van der Waals multiferroics have emerged as a promising platform to explore novel magnetoelectric phenomena \cite{Gao2021,Man2023,Tang2025}.
-Recently, it has been shown that monolayer NiI$_2$ hosts robust type-II multiferroicity down to the two-dimensional limit \cite{Ju2021, Song2022, Fumega2022, Amini2024}, a giant dynamical magnetoelectric coupling at terahertz frequencies \cite{Gao2024}, and an electrically switchable spin polarization\cite{Song2025}.
-These developments present the possibility of engineering ultrafast, low-energy-consumption, and electrically-tunable spintronic devices based on the collective excitations of the multiferroic order, electromagnons \cite{Takahashi2011,PhysRevLett.111.037204,Matsubara2015,Gao2024,Kim_THzNiI2_PhysRevB.108.064414}.
-However, the direct visualization of these bosonic modes in real space and within the monolayer limit remains elusive.
-Here, we report the atomic-scale observation of electromagnons in monolayer NiI$_2$ using low-temperature scanning tunneling microscopy.
-By tracking the thermal evolution of the multiferroic phase, we establish the energy scale and resolve coherent in-gap excitations of the symmetry-broken multiferroic state.
+Van der Waals multiferroics have emerged as a promising platform to explore novel magnetoelectric phenomena.
+Recently, it has been shown that monolayer NiI$_2$ hosts robust type-II multiferroicity, a giant dynamical magnetoelectric coupling at terahertz frequencies, and an electrically switchable spin polarization.
+These developments present the possibility of engineering ultrafast, low-energy-consumption, and electrically-tunable spintronic devices based on the collective excitations of the multiferroic order, electromagnons.
+However, their direct visualization in real space and in the monolayer limit remains elusive.
+Here, we report the atomic-scale observation of electromagnons in monolayer NiI$_2$ using low-temperature scanning tunneling microscopy by resolving the coherent in-gap excitations of the symmetry-broken multiferroic state.
 Comparison with first-principles and spin-model calculations reveals that the low-energy modes originate from electromagnon excitations.
 Spatially resolved inelastic tunneling spectroscopy maps show a stripe-like modulation of the local spectral function at electromagnon energies, matching theoretical predictions.
 These results provide direct evidence of the internal structure of electromagnons and establish a methodology to probe these modes at the atomic scale, opening avenues for electrically tunable spintronics.